Skip to content

 June 21, 2025, 2:33 pm | Read time: 5 minutes

-Just like in film, television, and literature, there are eerie themes in gaming as well.
+Just like in film, television, and literature, there are also eerie themes in gaming.
 That’s why we’re introducing four particularly creepy horror games.

-Many people still approach video games with a lot of reservations, dismissing them as “child’s play.”
-Obviously, they’ve never tried a genuine horror game, or they’d know these are anything but for kids.
-Creepy content has a long tradition in gaming history, and with advancing technology, they’ve only become more terrifying.
-TECHBOOK presents four titles that truly make your blood run cold.
+Many people still approach video games with a lot of reservations and simply dismiss them as “child’s play.”
+Obviously, they have never tried a genuine horror game, because then they would know that these are anything but for children.
+Eerie content has a long tradition in gaming history, and with advancing technology, they have only become more terrifying.
+TECHBOOK therefore presents four titles that truly make your blood run cold.

 Resident Evil 2 Remake

-“Resident Evil 2” from 1998 is already a masterpiece, so what could a remake improve?
+“Resident Evil 2” from 1998 is already a masterpiece, so what could a remake possibly improve?
 How about: everything!
-In the 21 years between the original and the horror game’s remake, a lot has happened technically, and it’s immediately audible and visible.
+In the 21 years between the original and the remake of the horror game, a lot has happened technically, and it’s immediately audible and visible.
 Instead of fixed camera angles, pre-rendered rooms, and clunky tank controls, “Resident Evil 2 Remake” comes in a modern guise.

-This means primarily a third-person perspective with a fixed over-the-shoulder camera and realistic real-time graphics that create a hauntingly beautiful feeling with atmospheric light and shadow effects.
-Add to that an appropriate soundscape, where the groaning or moaning sounds of the zombies particularly stand out.
+This primarily means a third-person perspective with a fixed over-the-shoulder camera and realistic real-time graphics that create a hauntingly beautiful feeling with atmospheric light and shadow effects.
+Added to this is an appropriate soundscape, where the groaning or moaning sounds of the zombies particularly stand out.

-Regarding the undead specifically: Rarely have they been portrayed more eerily than here.
+Regarding the undead specifically: Rarely have they been staged more eerily than here.
 This is because they not only look and sound disgusting but also because their placement within the game world is so cleverly designed.
-Although most of them are still quite sluggish, it’s common for them to stand unseen around a corner, and you get startled when they want to go for your throat.
-And then there’s the constant shortage of ammunition… great.
+Although most of them are still quite sluggish, it regularly happens that they stand unseen around the corner, and you get startled when they want to go for your throat.
+And then the ammunition is constantly scarce… great.

 Youtube placeholder